 - Chop half the avocado into bite sized pieces and add it to the salad.

 - Mash the other half of the avocado in a small bowl and add it to the dressing.
 Shake dressing well and pour over the salad.
-Toss the salad, season with salt and pepper and serve.

 This creamy cucumber tomato salad is best served immediately.
 You can store leftovers for up to a day in the fridge.
 No more.